yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 Pseudobulk analysis is an advanced method in single-cell data analysis.
 For this tutorial, we assume familiarity with common single-cell data formats, such as AnnData or Seurat objects, and experience analysing single-cell data, including clustering and annotating cell types.

-If you're new to these concepts, we recommend exploring our other tutorials before going for pseudobulk:
+If you're new to these concepts, we recommend exploring our other tutorials before performing pseudobulk analysis:
 - [Clustering 3K PBMCs with Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}): Learn how to cluster and annotate cells in Galaxy using our single-cell tools.
 - [Combining single cell datasets after pre-processing]({% link topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}): Understand how to combine multiple datasets into one AnnData object and add metadata from single-cell experiments.